Sobikaanandharaj/temperature-converter-python/README.md

 - Beginner-friendly, easy to read code

 ## How It Works
-The program asks the user to choose a conversion type, takes a temperature value as input, and displays the converted result using the standard formulas:
+The program asks the user to choose a conversion type, takes a temperature value as input and displays the converted result using the standard formulas:

 - **Fahrenheit = (Celsius × 9/5) + 32**
 - **Celsius = (Fahrenheit − 32) × 5/9**